BakedSoups/GameJAMING-OLD-MAN/README.md

 This game shows the story of a man devote his whole life to climbing a wall

 ## Features
-A timer that just stops
+- timer that just stops
-Invisible platforms
+- Invisible platforms
-broken speed run techs that are definetly intended
+- broken speed run techs that are definetly intended